SandeshShinde2026/TrakEX/README.md

-# Mujjar Funds
+# TrakEX

-A Flutter-based expense tracker app with Firebase integration.
+A Flutter-based smart expense tracker app with friends integration and Firebase backend.

 ## Features